 - One flat-rate fee of 0.25% of your average balance

 Wealthfront’s flat-rate fee of 0.25% is low and easy to understand.
-Allowing the first $10,000 to be managed for free is not only an excellent perk for beginning investors, but it actually lowers the effective rate for any investor.
-For example, with the first $10,000 managed for free, my $85,000 would actually be charged an effective rate of about 0.22%.
+Allowing the first $5,000 to be managed for free is not only an excellent perk for beginning investors, but it actually lowers the effective rate for any investor.
+For example, let’s say I sign up through a referral, and then convince a friend to sign up for an additional $5,000 in free money management.
+With the first $10,000 managed for free, my $85,000 would actually be charged an effective rate of about 0.22%.

 Use of ETFs

 In many respects, Betterment and Wealthfront offer a very similar investing experience.
 Both companies are able to offer such low management fees because they invest your money in a mix of low-cost ETFs (exchange-traded funds).

 These are funds that allow you to diversify your holdings and exposure to the market — from blue-chip U.S. stocks to small foreign companies to corporate bonds, there is an ETF for nearly every investing occasion — while escaping the high management fees associated with actively managed mutual funds.